 So, I decided to get back into teaching full time and this time not just teaching riding ability and good horsemanship but also teaching an awareness from the horses point of view.

-To understand more about the services I offer, please feel free to browse the rest of the pages on the Equine Instinct website and if you can not see what it is you are looking for, please do drop me an email, sending to – [email protected]
+To find out more about the services I offer, please feel free to browse the rest of the pages on this site, you can also send me an email to – firstname.lastname@example.org